 Remote employees often feel disconnected from their in-office colleagues.
 Manager training should focus on building an inclusive work environment and give equal attention to all the team members irrespective of where they work.
 It is equally important to watch out for silos that may arise in the hybrid space.
 Managers must ensure that in-office and remote employees have access to the same resources and are equally involved in decision-making.
 They should encourage cross-team collaboration to strengthen the hybrid team.

 Additionally, they should encourage employees to share when they feel overwhelmed by work and allow them to unplug to focus on particular tasks or even recharge.

 Turing is an automated platform that helps organizations go hybrid.
 It enables companies to hire and manage senior, pre-vetted remote software developers.
-Firms can hire from a talent pool of 500K+ developers with strong technical and communication skills and who work in their time zone.
+Firms can hire from a global talent pool of top 1% of 700K+ developers with strong technical and communication skills and who work in their time zone.